-Don’t believe?
-As soon as you leave Calgary International Airport fall colours will tease you.
+Don’t believe it?
+As soon as you leave Calgary International Airport fall colors will tease you.
 The further you drive, closer to Canmore and then to Banff National Park you will be delighted!

 When in Banff, enjoy short drives to Lake Louise, or head further down to Yoho National Park in British Columbia.

 Icefields Parkway that connects Lake Louise, Banff to Jasper National Parks is absolutely stunning at this time of year too, and is worth visiting!